Recipe: Homemade Pizza

-2 cups plus 2 Tbsp all-purpose flour (we use the Edison flour from Skagit Valley available through our local farmer's co-op)
+2 cups plus 2 Tbsp all-purpose flour (We use the Edison flour from Skagit Valley available through our local Co-op.)

 2 tsp kosher salt